cite-sa/open-science-lens/docs/osl-enhancer.md

 The way the OSL Science Page Enhancer operates, it is meant to be cetnrally configured to meet the provider's requirements and then easily integrated without requiring re-configuration across all the provider's content pages.
 Still, it is expected that some of the provider's pages may requires different handling to facilitate more streamlined blending of the widget facilities or even extended integration with additional configured options.

 To support the needed versatility, the OSL Science Page Enhancer supports the following configuration stack.
-Each level of the stack ismerged with the lower level stack to allow for incremental and progressive changes in configration (higher configuration levels trump lower configuration levels):
+Each level of the stack is merged with the lower level stack to allow for incremental and progressive changes in configration (higher configuration levels trump lower configuration levels):

 1. OSL Science Page Enhancer defaults - The OSL widget comes with a set of defaults that define a base functionality.
 These defaults can be used for integration without any additional configuration
 2. OSL WebApp registration configuration - At the time of registering the science page content provider at the OSL WebApp, the administrator can define a set of options.
 These options can be downloaded and hosted along the science page environment for direct access